 What is a Limited Equity Housing cooperative?
 A housing cooperative is a legal entity where residents jointly own and democratically manage a residential property.
+Each household has their own complete home with private kitchens and bathrooms like a condo or apartment.
 A Limited Equity Housing Cooperative means that part of the equity is owned by individual residents and the remainder is owned by the cooperative as a whole.
 This ensures that the homes remain permanently affordable to future residents.

 COMPARISON OF BENEFITS OF DIFFERENT HOUSING OWNERSHIP MODELS

 Will I have my own apartment or townhome?
 Yes, each resident household has their own apartment or townhome.

 Why should I buy into a cooperative instead of renting?
 When you buy into a cooperative, you are a partial owner of the housing development.
 You get to participate democratically in the management of your housing, you have long-term stability, and your monthly expenses only pay for the actual expenses of the building—there is no outside landlord earning a profit.

 Why should I buy into a cooperative instead of buying my own home?
 Cooperative homeownership can be a more affordable and accessible way to own your home, especially given the high cost of homeownership in Portland.
 Some co-op residents choose to live in a co-op to be closer to their work and community, to put money into other investments, to live in a place where they can know their neighbors, and to support a more just economic system.
 Co-op owners requires much less money up-front than a traditional downpayment and households who wouldn’t qualify for a mortgage can still become owners.